-If you are making baby food on your own for the first time, this glass container set may be right for you.
-We like that the set takes the guesswork out of storing baby food and has everything a beginner needs.
+If you are making baby food for the first time, this glass container set will be a great purchase.
+We like that it takes the guesswork out of storing baby food and has everything a beginner needs.
 Glass is also one of the safest materials to work with because it is so easy to clean and sterilize.

 Best Baby Food Storage Jars

 Baby food has traditionally been stored in tiny glass jars because jars are portable and strong, and they hold a tight seal.